Itchy bottom

 An itchy bottom (pruritus ani) is a persistent itch around the anus.
-There are many different causes but the cause is not clear in many cases.
-Treatment usually works well.
+There are many different causes, like haemorrhoids, skin conditions, or infections.
+Treatments depend on the cause, but include hygiene measures and creams or ointments to treat the itching.

-Pruritus ani is the medical term for a persistent (chronic) itchy feeling around the anus.
+Pruritus ani is the medical term for a persistent (chronic) itchy feeling around the anus, or an itch in the anus.
 The main symptom is an urge to scratch your anus, which is difficult to resist.
 The urge to scratch may occur at any time.
 However, it tends to be more common after you have been to the toilet to pass a bowel motion and at night (particularly just before falling asleep).
 The itch may be made worse by:

 Persistent scratching of the anal skin can damage the skin and make it more likely to develop a skin infection in that area.
 Also, chronic itching of the anal area may lead to feelings of embarrassment.
 Both your mood and sleep can be affected.

 An itchy bottom (pruritus ani) is a common problem but the exact number of people who develop an itchy bottom is unknown.
-Some sources suggest around 1 to 5 out of every 100 people have an itchy bottom, though this may be an underestimate as some may not seek medical attention.
+Some sources suggest around 1 to 5 out of every 100 people have an itchy bum.
+This is probably an underestimate, as many people don't see a doctor about it.
 It seems to be about four times more common in men than in women.
 It most commonly affects people between the ages of 40-60.
 However, it can affect people of any age, including children.

 There are lots of possible causes.
 See the separate leaflets linked to each condition below for more detail.
 These are just some of the possible causes: